Spotlight on...

 Dr Fuat Balci, Koç University

-What did you do using Gorilla and what did you find?
+What did you do using Gorilla?

 We used Gorilla to create the Blursday database.
 The COVID-19 pandemic and associated lockdowns triggered worldwide changes in the daily routines of human experience.
 The Blursday database provides repeated measures of subjective time and related processes from participants in nine countries tested on 14 questionnaires and 15 behavioural tasks during the COVID-19 pandemic.
 A total of 2,840 participants completed at least one task, and 439 participants completed all tasks in the first session.